 - As promised, we're on pace to ship our first orders by end of August! 🎉

 - We apologize for being the weird crowdfunding campaign that ships on time instead of shipping in a few years / never.
 (Looking at you, Coolest Cooler.)

 - With our logistics capacity, we believe we'll be able to ship our first 1,000 packages by end of August, and we'll get the remaining 3,000-ish out the door as fast as we can throughout September.
 (We'll ship according to order number, as we think that's the fairest process.)

 - Stay tuned for an email next Monday, July 30, where you'll confirm that we have your correct order and shipping information.

 Read on for pics, gifs, and some other fun info about how our eucalyptus lyocell sheets are made.
 Also, pro tip: don't drink the tap water in India (not that I made a huge mistake or anything).

 Some quick facts on our partner based in Mumbai:

-- They help run sustainably managed, biodiverse eucalyptus plantations where our wood pulp is harvested.
-The plantations are spread across the globe, with farms in Canada, Sweden, South Africa, and India.
+- They help run sustainably managed, biodiverse eucalyptus farms where our wood pulp is harvested.
+The farms are spread across the globe, with locations in Canada, Sweden, South Africa, and India.